Sometime ago, I had this question over at LinkedIn - "Would you

 What do you think?
 Let's see.
 Doing business involves a buyer

-a seller.
+and a seller.
 If you grow your own farm, at the very least, you

-manufacturer, marketer, and accountant.
+could be manufacturer, marketer, and accountant.
 No real need

-or employees unless it's more than just a home
+for partners or employees unless it's more than just a home

 business.